javifm86/hugo-site/content/blog/2020-21-01-tailwind-hugo/index.en.md

 {{< / highlight >}}

 Static files in Hugo are saved by default in `static` folder so that is the first step, having `styles.css` in `/static/css/`.
-This files is going to be generated

-Los archivos estáticos en Hugo se guardan por defecto en la carpeta `static`, así que ya tenemos el primer paso, tener un fichero `styles.css` en la ruta `/static/css/`.
 As this file is going to be generated, what I have done has been to create a folder called `static-src` where to have sources of my static files that I will subsequently process.

 Before continuing, we will install the dependencies that we will need with npm.